BILLY KOULMENTAS - INTERVIEW

 BK: Right?
-Or you come in for example, you could come in and say, “Bill, oh my God, I forgot my wallet!”
+For example, you could come in and say, “Bill, oh my God, I forgot my wallet!”
 I have no problem!
 “Here guys.
 Eat.”
 I’m not gonna worry about it.
 But try doing that at a McDonalds or a Starbuck’s, see what they tell you.
 “Alright, give me the food back.”
 Alright?
 And that’s where you lose the culture, where you know the name, the faces.
 If you’re in trouble can we help you or “Oh Bill, can you do me a favor?
 I forgot, can you send me over a Bounty?”
-You know, something stupid, you know.
-Or a friend of mine, A A Greenwich goes, “Bill I forgot avocado, can you…?”
+Or a friend of mine goes, “Bill I forgot avocado, can you…?”
 Of course!
 Yeah.
 I can fix some avocado!

 ER: Now I remember, I think you used to be open late…

 BK: We used to be 24 hours.

 ER: Yeah.
 Because I used to think when I first moved here, cause the streets were dead, if I ever needed help I could go to George’s.
 [BK: Yeah!
 Yeah.] …If someone was following me I could go into George’s…